Travel Insurance

 How Does Travel Insurance Work?

 In most scenarios, travel insurance reimburses you for your covered financial losses after you file a claim and the claim is approved.
-Filing a claim means submitting proof of your loss to Allianz Global Assistance, so that we can verify what happened and reimburse you for your covered losses.
-You can file a claim online, or do it on your phone with our free TravelSmart app.
+Filing a claim means submitting proof of your loss, so that it can be verified what happened and reimburse you for your covered losses.

 How to Choose a Travel Insurance Plan

-Allianz Global Assistance offers a range of travel insurance plans that include different benefits and benefit limits.
+Travel Insured offer a range of travel insurance plans that include different benefits and benefit limits.
 So how do you know which is best for you?
 To begin, get a quote for your upcoming trip.
-When you enter your age, trip costs and trip dates, we can recommend a few plans for you.
+When you enter your age, trip costs and trip dates, you will get a recommendation for a few plans.
 Then, you can compare the costs and benefits of each.

-How To Get The Most From Your Travel Insurance Plan
+How to Get The Most From Your Travel Plan

-- Don’t wait too long to buy travel insurance!
-The best time to buy travel insurance is immediately after you’ve completed your travel arrangements.
+Don’t wait too long to buy travel insurance.
+The best time to but travel insurance is immediately after you’ve completed your travel arrangements.
 The earlier you buy insurance, the bigger your coverage window.
-Also, you must buy your plan within 14 days of making your initial trip deposit in order to be eligible for the pre-existing medical condition benefit (not available on all plans).
+Also, you must buy your plan after your initial trip deposit in order to be eligible for the any pre-existing medical condition benefits that may be offered (not available on all plans).
+Premiums are usually non-refundable.
+Read your plan documents before you leave.
+Know your coverage before you travel.

 Is travel insurance right for you?